NicKarlen/AFE1_Crypto/README.md

 ## Binance API

-We are using the pip python-binance to access the binance spot api.
+(We are using the pip python-binance to access the binance spot api.
 To better understand the API we used Postman.
 Binance provides a .json file for Postman.
-It can be found in the repository too.
+It can be found in the repository too.) --> OLD

+Best approch until now is using a websocket from the Binance API.
+We get a price feed with ~30 updates/sec.